 It is possible to manually install the authentication on your drone, but it requires significant technical expertise.
 We may write an article on this topic in the near future.
 Stay tuned.

-The good news is that it’s very unlikely anyone will hack your drone.
-It requires a fair amount of technical expertise, and some investment in hardware and software.
-It’s simply not worth the time and effort to hack a single commercial drone.
-But as drones find new future applications we anticipate tha this will become a serious problem.
+Finally some good news.
+It is very unlikely anyone will hack your drone.
+It requires a fair amount of technical expertise and some investment in hardware and software.
+It’s simply not worth the time and effort to hack a single drone.
+But as drones find new future applications we anticipate that this will become a serious problem.

 What Are The Dangers of Hacked Drones?

 Drone hacking presents several potential problems.
 The most obvious is the loss of your drone, for most drone owners this is a significant investment.
 This could be a particular problem if you’re running a business and the loss of your drone could mean that you can’t complete the job for the customer.

 Also during the hacking process, there is a time when the drone has no one controlling it.
 During this time it is possible the drone will crash, which obviously creates a safety hazard.